Hyundai Hope On Wheels

 Leadership Quotes

 Scott Fink (former Board Chairman): "A key priority for Hyundai dealers is to give back to society and to make sure children have the best possible future for success.
-We believe that future should be in a world that is free from pediatric cancer."
+We believe that future should be in a world that is free from paediatric cancer."

 Dana W. White on Executive Director John Guastaferro: "John is a dynamic leader, brand strategist, and accomplished executive who brings an impressive background in helping to transform philanthropic enterprises.
 His diverse background and leadership abilities will make a positive difference in the lives of children."